pinnaculum/galacteek/galacteek/docs/manual/en/hashmarks.rst

 Hashmarks are bookmarks for IPFS objects (that can be links to directories, webpages, documents, text files, ...).
-Hashmarks are referenced by the full IPFS path of the object and can contain *fragments*.
+Hashmarks are referenced by their full IPFS path of the object and can contain *fragments*.
 These are all valid paths for hashmarks::

     /ipfs/zdj7WazZDaMUSua3wCKgjPAj9bZXbh2EMUHzFTEmHh1BUs2uH